 How To Make Mary Berry Roasted Vegetable Quiche

-- Blind bake the crust: Roll the chilled dough out on a lightly floured surface to a circle large enough to line a 28cm (11in) loose-bottomed fluted tart tin.
-Press the pastry gently into the corners and up the sides.
-Prick the base and sides with a fork and chill for another 15 minutes.
-Preheat your oven to 180°C (160°C Fan/Gas 4).
-Line the pastry with baking paper, fill with baking beans or uncooked rice, and bake for 10 minutes.
-Remove the paper and beans, then return the tin to the oven for another 10-15 minutes until the crust is pale golden.
-Set aside to cool.
+- Blind bake the case: Roll the chilled pastry out on a floured surface to about 3mm thick and use it to line a 28cm (11in) loose-bottomed tart tin.
+Press the dough into the fluted edges and trim the excess with a sharp knife.
+Prick the bottom all over with a fork and chill for another 15 minutes before baking.
+Cover the pastry with greaseproof paper and baking beans, then bake at 200°C (400°F/Gas Mark 6) for 15 minutes.
+Remove the weights and paper, then bake for 5 more minutes until the base feels dry and sandy.

 Recipe Tips